josephmjoy/robotics/python_robotutils/NOTES.md

+## February 2, 2018A JMJ: Milestone.
+Robotcomm send/receive message stress tests pass for basic cases
+Successfully sent and received 10,000 messages over the mock transport with 'trivial' settings of a 1-thread worker pool and no delays!
+The fixes were just in how different fields of a received message were interpreted by the tests - no fixes in the actual Robotcomm implementation.

+Logging is paying dividends in debugging, especially logging of call stack on exceptions in the background threads, by `ConcurrentInvoker`.
+Also helpful to be able to set log levels.

 ## February 1, 2018B JMJ: Set background thread's daemon attribute to True
 Tests used to block - requiring me to kill the entire bash session - if the main thread hit an assertion failure, including test failure. `CTRL-C` had no effect.
 This is because `concurrent_helper.EventScheduler` keeps